 Summer squash is easy to grow and prolific.
 A couple of plants provide plenty for a family to eat all summer long.
-Learn more about growing summer squash and provide your friends and neighbors with fresh produce too!
+Learn how to grow summer squash and provide your friends and neighbors with fresh produce too!

 Squash are separated into two main groups – summer and winter.